mhaugrud/msumcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

 single quotes.
 What do you think would happen if the string already contained single quotes?

-When you type a large integer, you might be tempted to use commas between groups of three digits, as in ``42,000``.
-This is not a legal integer in Python, but it does mean something else, which is legal:
+When you type a large number, you might be tempted to use commas between groups of three digits, as in ``42,000.1``.
+This is not a legal number in Python, but it does mean something else, which is legal:

 .. activecode:: ch02_8